regolith-labs/ore-cli/README.md

 ```sh
 ./miner.sh
 ```
-This will start up a miner process that will use the wallet & RPC details configured in the ore_env.sh file.
-You should see the miner start up and see it mine its first hash.
-After 1 minute, you should get a transaction and a completed log message
+This will start up a miner process that will use the wallet & RPC details configured in the ```ore_env.sh``` file.
+You will see the miner start up and watch it mine its first hash.
+After 1 minute, you should get a transaction and a completed log message:
 ```sh
 ----------------------------------------------------------------------------------------------------
 Starting Miner 1